 PARIS AREA: “ILE DE FRANCE” :

-If you live in the Paris area, you can benefit from reduced price tickets.This reduction is provided for people with very low income (less than 720€/month).
+If you live in the Paris area, you can benefit from reduced price tickets since you get your CSS attestation.

--Then you can go to a RATP agency (that can be found in the main metro stations, such as Gare du Nord or Châtelet), ask for a “pass navigo” : this is the card you will be traveling with.
+Then you can go to a RATP agency (that can be found in the main metro stations, such as Gare du Nord or Châtelet), ask for a “pass navigo” : this is the card you will be traveling with.
 It is free.

-– Finaly, you can call the “Agence Solidarité Transport” at their telephone number : 0800948999 to ask for the reduction, or apply through their website : http://www.solidaritetransport.fr/
+Finaly, you can call the “Agence Solidarité Transport” at their telephone number : 0800948999 to ask for the reduction, or apply through their website : http://www.solidaritetransport.fr/